navipartner/docs/content/en/docs/np_pay/how-to/perform_reconciliation/index.md

 The automatic flow involves the creation of an NP Pay Webhook Request, upon which the job queue generates a reconciliation document, attempts to match it, and proceeds to post it.

-The process is conducted as followed:
+The process is conducted as follows:

 1. When a new report is ready, NP Pay triggers a webhook request creating a new record on the **NP Pay Webhook Requests** page.